 ICL8038 is a waveform generator.
 Here is the functional block diagram of this IC.

 Yes, there are similar ICs that can be used as a function generator.
 You can use XR2206 IC too to generate the different waveforms.

 Here we’ll see the circuit diagram that you can make for your homemade function generator with IC ICL8038.
 This circuit is not frequency tune-able.
 But if you want to tune the frequency you can do that too.

 Here you need to use a dual power supply.
 I used +12V & -12V in simulation.
 It worked fine.
 You can download the proteus file from here.

 For variable frequency, you need to change the diagram a little bit like this one:

 And if you want to keep both, you can do that too by using multiple variable resistors.

-While simulating, I got good result from this IC.
+While simulating, I got a good result from this IC.
 I can change the swift tuning RV1.
-For frequency tune you need to do little modification of this circuit diagram.
+For frequency tune, you need to do a little modification of this circuit diagram.

-Hope you enjoyed the project and it helped you making your own function generator/waveform generator whatever you call it.
-If you need any help feel free to contact with me.
+Hope you enjoyed the project and it helped you make your own function generator/waveform generator whatever you call it.
+If you need any help feel free to contact me.
 Thank you.